 Your wedding venue can be one of the hardest choices to make, as it will have the biggest impact on the look and feel of your day.
 Book your venue as early as possible, you usually get the best price – although you can sometime pick up a last-minute bargain too!
 It’s good to have a few choices in mind, visit each one with a list of questions that will help you determine if it’s what you’re looking for, such as:

 - Is your venue available for exclusive use?

 You may even want to have two venues – one for the ceremony and another for your reception.
 Your venue may not be able to fit your exact date, so be prepared to be flexible if you’ve got your heart set on a particular place.

-We hope this helps you get started on your wedding planning journey!
-Part two coming soon, like our Facebook page to stay up to date with the latest news!
+Like our Facebook page to stay up to date with the latest news!

 Looking for the perfect Lake District summer wedding venue?
 Come and take a look at what we offer at New House Farm.
 Our beautiful lakeside location and rustic Hayloft Barn makes for the perfect fairytale wedding!
 To arrange a viewing please contact Hazel on: 07841159818.